Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types.rst

 .. description: basic types in C++
 .. author: Xeverous

 Computer memory has been changing over time and while storage technologies continue to evolve, the way memory is used from software point of view has settled on a very simple and effective design: a flat addressing model.
-Every cell contains exactly 1 byte (8 bits) of information and has a unique address.
+Every cell contains exactly 1 byte (where for the vast majority of hardware a byte stores 8 bits) of information and has a unique address.
 There might be a very complex structure in the hardware but as far as software is concerned, it sees memory as one long sequence of cells with growing addresses.

     What about CPU cache?
 Isn't this some other form of memory?